abdullahghani2002/abdullahghani2002.github.io/_pages/about.md

   - /about.html
 ---

 I am a recent Computer Science graduate from LUMS, where I achieved the highest GPA in my major (4.00/4.00).
-My research focuses on conducting large-scale empirical measurements to build more secure, transparent, and trustworthy networked systems.
-I am passionate about using my findings to inform evidence-based public policy.
+I am broadly interested in networked systems, where I conduct empirical measurements to study how design choices and objectives shape users’ Internet experiences at scale.
+My broader goal is to leverage these insights to build efficient, secure, and trustworthy systems and to inform evidence-based public policy.

+Previously,I have conducted large-scale measurement studies analyzing global variations in child-safety experiences and investigating the risks and opportunities of large language models in global fact-checking as lead of the **Internet, Data, and Society Lab** at LUMS, advised by **[Dr. Ihsan Ayyub Qazi](https://ihsanqazi.com)** and **[Dr. Zafar Ayyub Qazi](https://www.lums.edu.pk/lums_employee/3337)**.
+I have also collaborated with **[Dr. Zubair Shafiq](https://web.cs.ucdavis.edu/~zubair/)** (UC Davis) and Dr. Fareed Zaffar on large-scale measurement and reverse engineering of web tracking technologies.

 I am currently seeking PhD positions in Computer Science for Fall 2026.